launchableinc/cli/integrations/file.md

 * **File based**: your test runner accepts file names as an input of a test execution, to execute just those specified set of tests.
-* **File names in JUnit reports**: your test runner has to produce results of tests in [the JUnit compatible format](https://llg.cubic.org/docs/junit/), with additional attribute that captures the file names of the tests that run.
+* **File names in JUnit reports**: your test runner has to produce results of tests in the JUnit compatible format, with additional attributes that capture the file names of the tests that run.
+If not, see [Dealing with custom test report format](convert-to-junit.md) for how to convert.

 For example, [Mocha](https://mochajs.org/#getting-started) is a test runner that meets those criteria.
 You write tests in JavaScript files: